 Use extreme caution in modifying any language in this document.
 The addition of certain terminology or other statements may create eligibility issues with FEMA, particularly when discussing reimbursement of expenses.
 Also do not use language such as:

+“Non-binding Document

+This document is a Memorandum of Understanding only.
+It is not intended to be, and shall not constitute in any way a binding or legal agreement, or impose any legal obligation or duty on either the PROVIDER or the CITY.”

 Such language may result in the deobligation of expenses by FEMA.